danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

     {% img src: 20160619-DSCF7846, alt: Max searching for the puncture. %}
   </div>

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}Max fixing his second issue of the trip, a broken gear cable.{% endfigcaption %}
 {% endfigure %}

 We left the coast for the first time in Croatia in an effort to cut a large dog-leg, this came with the cost of some big hills, however the coastline would have been undulating anyway; it's the nature of cliff-top coastline.
 Much of the day had been overcast but now the sky was clearing just in time for the days climbing to begin, and as the sky cleared the temperature shot up.